LynetteNB/Word-Occurences/README.md

 This is my submittal for HEB's Developer I coding challenge.

 ## Getting Started
-Running the ParagraphHistogram.java file in /src directory will read input.txt.
+Running the HistogramRunner.java file in /src directory will read input.txt.
 When run, ParagraphHistogram will create (or overwrite file if already exists) output.txt in root directory with a histogram of the words from input.txt.

 ## Example